Rev. John A. O’Brien Associate Professor

 Ph.D.
 Princeton University

 Sean specializes in Ancient Greek philosophy, especially Plato and Aristotle.
 He came to Notre Dame in 2009, having taught before that at UCLA (1998-2009) and Iowa State (1997-98); he received his PhD in Philosophy from Princeton in 1997.
 His recent publications include ‘Truth and value in Plato’s Republic’ (Philosophy 88 (2013): 197-218), ‘Empty words’ (in D. Ebrey (ed.), Theory and Practice in Aristotle’s Natural Science (Cambridge, 2015)), ‘Aristotle on interpreting nature’ (in M. Leunissen (ed.), Aristotle’s Physics: A Critical Guide (Cambridge, 2015)), ‘Limited Government in Plato’s Republic’ (forthcoming in Philosophy (Athens)), and ‘An aporia about aisthêsis’ (forthcoming in a volume being edited by R. Radice and M. Zanatta (Unicopli)).
-He is currently working on a book on Aristotle’s De anima (working title Life, Perception, and Insight).
+He is currently working on a book on Aristotle’s De anima (working title Life, Sensibility, and Intelligence).